One of my favorite places in the Rockies is Beaver Creek, Colorado.

 4. Bring Your Beginner Skiers

-In 2017, Beaver Creek is debuting a brand new 200-acre area dedicated to beginners and families.
-Red Buffalo Park is located at the summit of Beaver Creek Mountain (which means spectacular Rocky Mountain views), has its own lift, 13 family trails, Kids Adventure Zones, snow sculptures and the Cookie Cabin, where you can enjoy cookie time, which is explained below (Hint: It involves FREE cookies!).
+In 2017, Beaver Creek debuted a brand new 200-acre area dedicated to beginners and families.
+Red Buffalo Park is located at the summit of Beaver Creek Mountain (which means spectacular Rocky Mountain views), has its own lift, 13 family trails, Kids Adventure Zones, snow sculptures and the Cookie Cabin, where you can enjoy cookie time, which is explained below (Hint: It involves FREE cookies!
+Yes, please!).

 5. Ski With a Ranger